avocado-framework/avocado/docs/source/WritingTests.rst

     15:54:31 test       L0387 INFO |

-Environment Variables for Dropin Tests
+Environment Variables for Simple Tests
 ======================================

 Avocado exports avocado variables and multiplexed variables as BASH environment to the running test.
-Those variables are interesting to drop-in tests, because they can not make use of Avocado API directly with Python, like the native tests can do and also they can modify the test parameters.
+Those variables are interesting to simple tests, because they can not make use of Avocado API directly with Python, like the native tests can do and also they can modify the test parameters.